 (i) As of May 2020, MVR48.2 million has been disbursed as the Government subsidized 40% of electricity utility bills of April and May 2020; (ii) As of May 2020, MVR10.2 million has been disbursed as the Government subsidized 30% of water utility bills of April and May 2020; (iii) No amount/estimate: 4 August 2020, the Ministry of Tourism reduced the fine imposed on late rent fees for tourist establishments from 0.5% to 0.0493%; (iv) No amount/estimate: Under the Financial Aid for Students Abroad under the Economic Recovery Plan, students would be paid for a maximum period of 2 months, in relation to the stipend rates set by the Ministry of Higher Education (MoHE).
 Eligible students will get a daily allowance corresponding to living allowance for their country of study, but will be capped at USD50 per day; (v) 7 October 2020, The government would extend the Income Support Allowance until the end of 2020 (Income Support is part of the Economic Recovery Plan.
 The total amount of the Plan is in Measure 05C).
-As of 12 March 2021, MVR318.8 million under the Income Support Allowance had been disbursed.
+As of 12 March 2021, MVR318.8 million under the Income Support Allowance had been disbursed [update].

 As of 17 November 2020, Ministry of Education extended aid of MVR1.5 million from the Zakat Fund to private-sector preschools and Qur’an classes in order to assist with the financial difficulties they are facing due to the ongoing COVID-19 pandemic.
 The ministry disbursed MVR1 million to 25 preschools while MVR500,000 was handed over to 23 Qur’an classes.